Quantum Steering and Entanglement in a Tritter: Hierarchy under Loss: Quantum Correlations under Ideal Conditions

 \subsection{Entanglement Structure}

 Using Eq.~(\ref{eq:log_neg}), we compute the bipartite entanglement for all possible splits.
 For any two modes $i$ and $j$ ($i,j\in \{a,b,c\}$), the bipartite entanglement is:

-For the split between one mode $k$ and the remaining two modes $ij$, the tripartite entanglement is:
+Remarkably, this value is identical for any pair $(i,j)$ because the ideal tritter symmetrizes the input TMSV correlations across all three output modes.For the split between one mode $k$ and the remaining two modes $ij$, the tripartite entanglement is:

-Both measures are positive for $\lambda >0$ and increase monotonically with $ \lambda $, as shown in Fig. 2.
-Moreover, $E^{k|ij}>E^{i|j}$ for all $\lambda >0$, indicating stronger entanglement in the $1$ vs $2$ partition.
+Both measures are positive for $\lambda >0$ and increase monotonically with $ \lambda $, as shown in Fig.~\ref{fig:E_vs_lambda}.
+Moreover, $ E^{k|ij}>E^{i|j}$ for all $\lambda >0$, indicating stronger entanglement in the $1$ vs $2$ partition.
 The nonzero entanglement across all bipartitions confirms that the output state is a genuinely tripartite entangled Gaussian state.
+Because the input TMSV lives in modes $a,b$, one might expect an asymmetry between $c$ and the other modes.
+However, the symmetric tritter evenly distributes the correlations, making all three $1$ vs $2$ entanglements equal.